Hip replacement | Artificial hip joint

-There are two different methods for fixing the artificial socket and shaft into the bone: with or without cement.
-There are also mixed forms - called hybrids - where the socket is cemented and the shaft is cement-free, or vice versa.
-The form of fixation depends on the bone quality of the femur and pelvis.
-This can only be assessed in part during the surgery, hence changes to the planned surgical procedure are possible at short notice.
+The artificial socket and the shaft can either be anchored in the bone with cement or without.
+Mixed forms are also possible, so called hybrids – where the socket is cemented but the shaft is not, or vice versa.
+The chosen fixation depends on the bone quality of the femur and pelvis.
+As this can only be determined during the surgery, unplanned changes may occur at a short notice.

 Cement-free or uncemented fixation

-In cement-free fixation, the artificial hip socket or shaft is pressed firmly into the corresponding bone after it is appropriately prepared.
-The artificial socket and shaft are specially coated so that the bone can grow into them quickly.
-Despite this coating, it takes six weeks on average until the bone has merged with the new artificial socket or shaft to provide a stable bond.
+After the hip socket or shaft is carefully prepared, it gets firmly pressed into the corresponding bone, without using a fixation through cement.
+The artificial socket and shaft are specially coated so the bone can quickly grow into the new body parts.
+Nevertheless, it still takes up to six weeks for the bone to fully merge with the new artificial joint.

-If the quality of the bone is not optimal, the bone brittle or osteoporosis is advanced, the artificial hip socket and shaft are fixed in the prepared bones with bone cement.
-The bone cement hardens rapidly, creating a solid bond between the artificial material and the natural bone.
-In addition, the cement can be premixed with antibiotics which are then slowly released around the implanted prosthesis, reducing the risk of infection.
-The cemented fixation method rapidly allows full weight-bearing of the operated hips.
+A fixation with cement is required, when the quality of the bone is not optimal due to brittle-bone disease or osteoporosis.
+The cement hardens rapidly, creating a solid bond between the artificial material and the natural bone.
+In addition, the cement can be premixed with antibiotics which are slowly released around the implanted prosthesis, reducing the risk of infection.
+This method allows full weight-bearing very soon after the surgery.

 We always strive to use contemporary and innovative materials which are not only well tolerated but also highly resistant to corrosion and/or show little mechanical wear.

-The metal components fixed to the pelvis or femur are made of titanium or steel.
+The metal components attached to the pelvis or femur are made of titanium or steel.
 Steel is a mixture of various metals such as cobalt, chrome, molybdenum, iron, manganese and nickel.

-Wherever possible, we use cement-free fixation of the socket and a shaft made of titanium.
-Titanium is the best tolerated metal in humans: no allergies to it have been reported.
-If the shaft or socket needs to be cemented owing to unstable bone quality, we generally use a shaft made of steel and a plastic socket.
-The disadvantage of this is that there can be allergic reactions to the cement itself or to individual metallic components released from the steel.
+Wherever possible, cement-free fixations are used as well as sockets and shafts made of titanium, as it’s the best tolerated metal in humans.
+So far, no allergies have been reported.
+If the shaft or socket needs to be cemented due to an unstable bone quality, usually a shaft made of steel and a plastic socket are used.
+With this method allergic reactions to the cement itself or to components released from the steel shaft can occur.

-The artificial cartilage of the new hip joint is found on both the femoral head and on the inlay - also known as the socket inlay.
-Where possible, we use ceramic products for this.
-The ceramic-ceramic glide pairing has the advantage that it causes no abrasion.
+The artificial cartilage of the new hip joint is situated on the femoral head as well as on the socket inlay.
+Wherever possible, ceramic products are used for this, as it causes no abrasion.
 Other glide pairings such as metal-metal or metal-plastic cause abrasion and can lead to inflammatory reactions, pain or early loosening of the artificial joint.
-Metallic abrasion can lead to metallic components entering the blood, leading to the poisoning of other organs such as the kidneys, liver, intestines, etc. We therefore usually use the ceramic-ceramic glide pairing and, in rare cases, ceramic-plastic (ultra-high molecular polyethylene).
+If a metallic abrasion occurs components can enter the blood, causing poisoning of the organs such as the kidneys, liver or intestines.
+We therefore usually use ceramic and in rare cases, ceramic-plastic (ultra-high molecular polyethylene).

-The average service life of an artificial hip is currently at least 10 to 15 years.
-The tissue-sparing surgical method and the materials available today (e.g. a ceramic-ceramic glide pairing) assure us that the service life of an artificial hip has increased significantly.
-This is always provided that infections, falls resulting in bone breakages or rapid progression of the osteoporosis do not cause the artificial hip to fail early.
+The average lifespan of an artificial hip is currently at least 10 to 15 years due to the tissue-sparing surgical method and the materials available today (e.g. a ceramic-ceramic glide pairing).
+Infections, bone breakages (e.g. through a fall) or rapid progression of the osteoporosis lead to a decreased lifespan of the artificial hip.